Abutujj/Nigeria-covid19-project/README.md

 confirmed cases,confirmed death cases in Nigeria.

 ## **_Disclaimer_**:
-All dataset do not represent any organisation but just a dummy dataset for practice.
+All dataset and report do not represent any organisation but just a dummy dataset for practice.

 ## Problem statement